-While disruption to operations and financial performance is inevitable during the remainder of 2022 and into 2023 from the challenging economic environment and any ongoing effects of the COVID-19 pandemic, the organisation benefits from a strong balance sheet, low gearing and a resilient cash balance.
-Sufficient discretion remains available to manage investment and operational cost cash flows to help mitigate the impact of income shortfalls on short term liquidity.
+While disruption to financial performance is inevitable during the remainder of 2023 and into 2024 from the challenging economic environment the organisation benefits from a strong balance sheet, low gearing and a resilient cash balance.
+Sufficient discretion remains available to manage investment and operational cost cash flows to help mitigate the impact of any income shortfalls on short term liquidity.